My name is Rachel Obanubi. Welcome to my blog on Christianity. I am a Christian and autistic.

 Soon I will be taking vows of Confirmation and received and then committing to a consecrated life as a Christian.

-Baptism prepares a Christian for dependence on Jesus for their salavation and it prepares them for entrance into the Body of Christ.
+Baptism prepares a Christian for dependence on Jesus for their salvation and it prepares them for entrance into the Body of Christ.

-We are born with our spirit which also contains the Spirit of God (Psalm 104-30) "Thy sendest forth thy spirit, they are created."
-From the Father- " But know that the Lord hath set apart him that is godly for himself: the Lord will hear when I call unto him" (Psalm 4).
-Being Baptised with more of the Holy Spirit at Baptism (which Jesus laid the way for) allows one to grow in the Spirit and become more fully ourselves emulating the attributes of God.
+We are born with our spirit which also contains the Spirit of God (Genesis 2:7) (Job 33:4 ) (Psalm 104-30) "Thy sendest forth thy spirit, they are created."
+Receiving the Holy Spirit which usually happens at Baptism (which Jesus laid the way for) allows one to grow in the Spirit and become more fully ourselves emulating the attributes of God.
 This is the presence of God with us here and now and is a third attribute of God.
 However, the main source of the Divine Essence resides in Heaven.

 The Bible closely links Baptism to the giving of the Holy Spirit (Luke 3:16).
-Baptism goes far beyond the receiving of the Gifts of the Holy Spirit to renewing promises which marks the beginning of a new journey with God.
+At Baptism you will receive by faith the indwelling of the Holy Spirit and the baptism of the Holy Spirit.
+Baptism goes far beyond the receiving of the Gifts of the Holy Spirit to renewing promises which marks the beginning of a new journey with God and we have the ability to have eternal life.
 Baptism is a symbolic act whereby the believer portrays the death, burial and resurrection to a new life in the Spirit (Romans 6: 1-4).
+In baptism, we are ‘born again’ of water and the Holy Spirit to become Jesus’ adopted brothers and sisters.

 The prayers of the head of a household for a family, can help others in that family to get through to the next kingdom (Acts 16: 32-24) and then it called upon them the need for baptism.

 Jesus said he would send his followers a comforter which is the Holy Spirit (John 14:26).
 Jesus said he would send his followers a comforter to support them in their journey as a Christian.
-The Holy Spirit has many roles, helper, protector, intercessor, advocate, strengthener, standby, comforter, counsellor, baptiser and a sanctifier
+The Holy Spirit has many roles, helper, healer, protector, motivation, confidence, intercessor, advocate, strengthener, standby, comforter, counsellor, baptiser and a sanctifier.
+The Holy Spirit can also help you learn to care for yourself spiritually and also holistically.
+God with my autism helps me manage it as well, so it is not about the religion, but your holistic health as well as it is important to God.

 With the Holy Spirit's guidance we also can importantly grow in the Fruits of the Spirit which, with these fruits we can use them to model ourselves on as Christians (Galatians 5: 22-23).
 The Fruits of the spirit are love, joy, peace, patience, faithfulness, gentleness and self control.